EduardoEscobarCaraballo/TEST/README.md

-## Scaling more than 1000 vehicles
+## Handling more than 1000 vehicles

 For demonstrating how the solution would handle 1000+ vehicles, I used Faker.
 A library for generating fake data.
 As we can see, it created 1000+ rows of data.